top of page

 Choosing fertilizers and nutrients for outdoor soil:

-Cannabis plants have a substantial nutrient requirement throughout their life cycle, primarily relying on nitrogen, phosphorus, and potassium.
+Plants have a substantial nutrient requirement throughout their life cycle, primarily relying on nitrogen, phosphorus, and potassium.

 The amount of nutrients needed depends on the soil composition.